EcT21/distance-calculator-/README.md

-# distance-calculator-
+# Distance-calculator-

 ## This calculates the distance of two points

 ## how to run
-1. open
+1. Open the program
-2. run
+2. Enter the required values for the program to solve (x1, y1, x2, y2)
-3. enter
+3. Let the magic happen

 ## input needed
 1. enter x1